 Breitenbush is the largest private geothermal facility in the Pacific Northwest.
-It offers more than 20 miles of hiking trails, a meditative labyrinth, sanctuary, conference center, gift shop, camping and limited lodging.
+It offers over 20 miles of hiking trails, a meditative labyrinth, a sanctuary, a conference center, a gift shop, camping and limited lodging.

 Breitenbush Hot Springs Rates and Hours

-• Outdoor Summer Platform Tent Camping: Placed upon a covered wooden platform sits a generously sized tent which includes two foam camp mattresses and room for an additional mattress.
+- Outdoor Summer Platform Tent Camping: Placed upon a covered wooden platform sits a generously sized tent with two foam camp mattresses and room for an additional mattress.
 Open from Memorial Day through the end of September.

 Camping and Lodging Fees